 So, by buying that half point off of seven, Walter increases his expected return by 13% compared to Jesse.

 As mentioned, an exception to the above advice is the standard pay of 6 for a three-leg parlay is more generous than what the 5.96 that the calculation method would give you.
-So, if you're not at Jerry's Nugget, and want to do a three-leg parlay, stick to -110 events.
-Otherwise, if you're not at Jerry's, mix in something that doesn't pay -110.
+To summarize here is my advice for off the board parlays.At Jerry's Nugget: Stick with -110 events, except for a six-team parlay, where it is marginally better to mix in at least one pick that isn't -110.

 Yet another piece of advice, and this is the single most important piece of advice when it comes to betting sports, is to bet on underdogs!
 Since 1994, 51.6% of underdogs beat the spread in games resolved.
 If you think that trend is over, the following table shows the underdog win rate against the spread year by year.